Skip to content

 Tools Reference

-The MCP server exposes twenty tools.
+The MCP server exposes the tools below.
 Most are read-only against a file argument.
-The exceptions are convert (writes a new output file), write_table (writes model-supplied rows to a new file), and edit_table (edits an existing file in place).
+The file-writing exceptions are convert (writes a new output file), write_table (writes model-supplied rows to a new file), edit_table (edits an existing file in place), transform_columns (rename / cast / drop columns, writes back), anonymize (mask / scramble columns, writes the result), and partition_table (writes one file per group).
+These are dropped when the server is started with --mcp-read-only.

 At-a-glance